green-party-dublin-central/nh-web/site/content/post/cobblestone-appeal.md

 title: Deatils of Cobblestone planning application appeal
 date: 2022-01-11T17:36:29.963Z
-description: Marron Estates has appealed Dublin City Council’s decision to refuse planning permission for a hotel on the Cobblestone site to An Bord Pleanála.
+description: Marron Estates has appealed Dublin City Council’s decision to refuse planning permission for a hotel on the Cobblestone site.
 Details of the appeal and a public meeting to discuss submitting an observation on the appeal can be found below.
 image: img/cobblestone.jpg
 attachments:
   - name: Appeal details (11 pages)